plastilinn/docs/pages/sections/Opportunity.md

 ### 🔑#key Opportunity - Innovative approach

 💰rating: 40

 The value proposition should be innovative, offering something new or significantly improved compared to existing solutions.

 **💭 Questions**

-💭 #question Is the product or service innovative?
- 💭 #question Does it offer something that is not currently available in the market?
- 💭 #question Is the innovation protected (e.g., patents, trade secrets)?
+Is the product or service innovative?;Does it offer something that is not currently available in the market?;Is the innovation protected (e.g., patents, trade secrets)?

 **🚨 Risks**

 🚨Innovative Approach
 Lack of innovation can make it difficult to differentiate from competitors and attract customers.

 🚨mitigation strategy
 Foster a culture of innovation and allocate resources for research and development.

 🚨contingency strategy
 Encourage employees to contribute ideas and protect innovation through patents or trade secrets.